ywcui1990/numenta-apps/taurus/docker/README.md

 Startup
 -------

-From within the `taurus/infrastructure/coreos/` directory:
+From within the `infrastructure/coreos/` directory relative to `numenta-apps`
+root:

 ```
 vagrant up